charlesb/CDF-workshop/README.md

 Username: admin
 Password: admin

-If services are not started, start all services
+If services are not started already, start all services

 ![Image of Ambari Start Services](images/start_services.png)